makstech/montonio-php-sdk/README.md

 PHP SDK for Montonio Payments based on [https://docs.montonio.com](https://docs.montonio.com).
 - Allows to fluently create requests with structures.
+- Or a raw data can be passed to the structure object, to have it create all the child structures.
 - Uses cURL to make requests.

 ## Requirements